+Well thanks for all the thought you've applied to the issue everyone.
 I have been using the "separate-songs + cut and paste into word-processor" solution up to now.
 Very inconvenient it is too.

 I hadn't thought of Bill's idea of multiplying the staves; this certainly gets a 'clever' mark, but as it doesn't quite work no 'solution' bonus :-)